Skip to content

 If you do a quick Google search, you’ll run into all kinds of articles that attempt to tell you that Amenadiel is mentioned in the Book of Enoch, which, if true, would give a certain level of legitimacy to the name.
 But you can’t trust everything you read on the internet!
 Amenadiel is not mentioned in the Book of Enoch.

 Where does the name come from?
-It comes from a document called The Lesser Key of Solomon, a grimoire - that is, a spellbook – that includes many lists of demons and other malevolent spirits, their roles and ranks, as well as ways to seal, conjure, and summon these creatures.
+It comes from a document called The Lesser Key of Solomon, a grimoire (that is, a spellbook) which includes many lists of demons and other malevolent spirits, their roles and ranks, as well as ways to seal, conjure, and summon these creatures.
 Amenadiel is listed as one of the “emperor” demons, which were divided into the four cardinal directions, with four “king” demons under the rule of each of the “emperor” demons.
-Amenadiel is listed as the “Emperor of the West”.
+Amenadiel is listed as the “Emperor of the West.”

 The Lesser Key of Solomon (this edition printed in 1916)

 Well, if the Book of Enoch was in some sense authoritative even though it wasn’t part of the canon of scripture, what can we say about this Lesser Key of Solomon?
-In short, its authority is very vague.
+In short, it has no authority.
 The Book of Enoch was compiled somewhere between 300 and 200 B.C.
 It was old enough to become influential on the New Testament authors.
-But the Lesser Key of Solomon is a seventeenth-century spellbook – a millennium and a half older than the Gospels.
-It would have been impossible for this book to be an influence on the Gospels, the early church, or the development of Christianity.
+But the Lesser Key of Solomon is a seventeenth-century spellbook; it's a millennium and a half older than the Gospels.
+It is impossible for this book to have influenced the Gospels, the early church, and the development of Christianity.

-But why is it called the “Key of Solomon” if it’s so much older than him?
-The Lesser Key is what scholars call pseudepigraphica, which is a Greek word that just means “falsely written”.
-That means it wasn’t actually written by Solomon but was attributed to him in the name.
-This was a common practice in the ancient world: people would attribute works to older authors, not on the pretense that they were really authored by those people, but to identify the author’s work as being part of the same tradition (the Book of Enoch is the same way, as it obviously wasn’t written by Enoch, who lived before the time of the Flood of Noah).
+But why is it called the “Key of Solomon” if it was written so long after King Solomon lived?
+The Lesser Key is what scholars call pseudepigraphica, which is a Greek word that just means “falsely written.”
+It wasn’t written by Solomon; instead it was attributed to him by a later writer.
+This practice was common in the ancient world: people would attribute works to older authors to identify the real author’s work as part of an older tradition.
+Similarly, the Book of Enoch wasn’t written by Enoch, who lived before the time of the Flood of Noah.

 So what tradition is the Lesser Key drawing on?
-The title is a reference to an older text, called the Testament of Solomon, which tells a kind of “extended” story about how Solomon was able to build the famous temple in ancient Israel.
-The story claims that he did this through the aid of a magical ring given to him by the archangel Michael, which he used to summon and command demons to be his slaves.
+The title is a reference to an older text, called the Testament of Solomon, which tells a story about how Solomon built the famous temple in ancient Israel.
+The story claims that he did so through the aid of a magical ring given to him by the archangel Michael, which he used to summon and command demons to be his slaves.

 The spirit of the truth